dmx-systems/dmx-documentation/docs/devel.rst

         }
     }

-Here an association definition is added to the //Topicmap// type subsequently.
+Here an association definition is added to the *Topicmap* type subsequently.

 ***************
 The server side